EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-issue-and-present-organisational-credentials.md

 }
 ```

-In order to assign the rights to a specific user of the organisational wallet the EAA Provider needs the DID of this specific user.
+In order to assign the rights to a specific user of the Organisational Wallet the EAA Provider needs the DID of this specific user.

-For this purpose the EAA Provider accepts a credential request from the user, authenticates them and issues a natural person credential bound to his DID.
-The DID is then known to the EAA Provider and can be used to assign signatory rights to a natural person in the organisational credential.
+For this purpose the EAA Provider accepts a credential request from the user, authenticates them and issues a Natural Person Credential bound to his DID.
+The DID is then known to the EAA Provider and can be used to assign signatory rights to a natural person in the Organisational Credential.

 **_NOTE:_**